 The practice secured the prestigious commission to reconfigure and extend its original building in Westland Row through a limited design competition.

 The new building is situated at the rear of the Georgian terrace entered from the existing Westland Row entrance.

 It comprises a recital hall, opera studio, library, a mix of teaching rooms for each faculty and all associated support spaces.
 The design proposes a sequence of spaces from the existing entrance hall; through the existing stairs; progressing through a ‘bridge’ to the new building, ending in a multi-storey concourse which penetrates deep into the plan, and from which access is gained to the Recital Hall.

-Construction work started on site in April 2020 and will complete in December 2021.
+Construction work started on site in April 2020 and is due to complete 2022.

 Royal Irish Academy of Music

 Lead Consultant / Architect / Interior Design / Sign Posting & Way Finding